stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 Associativity
 -------------

-The transformation from tangent-linear code to adjoint code will fail if code, such as the following, is found `a(b+c)` where `b` and `c` are active variables.
-The solution to this problem is to expand expressions such as these in the pre-processing phase.
-In the example, the result becomes `a*b + a*c` which can be transformed.
+As described in the :ref:`sec_assignment` section, PSyAD expects tangent-linear code to be written as a sum of products of inactive and active variables.
+Therefore if code such as :math:`a(b+c)` is found (where :math:`b` and :math:`c` are active) then it must be transformed into a recognised form.
+This is achieved by expanding all such expressions as part of the pre-processing phase.
+In this example, the resulting code is :math:`a*b + a*c` which PSyAD can then take the adjoint of.

 Test Harness
 ++++++++++++